CHILD MARRIAGE EXPLAINED

 In many communities that practice child marriage, girls are not valued as much as boys are; they are seen as a burden on their families.

-Marrying your daughter at a young age is viewed as a way to ease economic hardship by transferring this ‘burden’ to her husband’s family.
+Marrying their daughters at a young age is viewed as a way to ease economic hardship by transferring this ‘burden’ to her husband’s family.

 Child marriage is also driven by patriarchal values and the desire to control female sexuality, for instance, how a girl should behave, how she should dress, whom she should be allowed to see, to marry, etc.